 How to Grow English Ivy

 Although English Ivy is prized for its hardiness, the same trait proves troublesome in some areas.
-In fact, some areas of the Pacific Northwest consider this plant an invasive as it easily chokes out native species.
+In fact, some areas of the Pacific Northwest consider this plant an invasive weed as it easily chokes out native species.
 When planting outside, consider this and plan to maintain it properly.

 However, as a houseplant, English Ivy proves a little more temperamental.
 It doesn’t react well to the hot, dry air of indoor heat.
 But it also dislikes air conditioning.
-Still, the plant’s popularity continues to rise because of their beautiful display.
+Still, the plant’s popularity continues to rise because of its beautiful display.
 Indoor topiaries, climbing plants, and trailing plants gracefully adorn the inside of many homes.

 To ensure success with the English Ivy as a houseplant, consider its needs.

 Provide moist, humid conditions for the Ivy, similar to that of a fern.
 Each week, but especially during the winter, mist your ivy frequently.
 Also, this plant favors cool nights during any season.